 - What Matters

-We have all heard our mothers, fathers, or guardians say, “No means no,” but when does ‘no’ lose its meaning?
-When does this word escape others ears and into thin air?
+We have all heard our mothers, fathers, or guardians say, “No means no.” But when does “no” lose its meaning?
+When does this word escape others’ ears and vanish into thin air?
 And why?

-Studies show one- in- five women and one- in- 71 men will be raped at some point in their lives.
-Yet out of every 1000 of these cases, 994 walk free.
+Studies show one in five women and one in 71 men will be raped at some point in their lives.
+Yet out of every 1000 of these cases, 994 rapists walk free.
 This number affects women and men all over the world.
 It’s time we face the facts and start giving these criminals what they deserve.

-One of the most used excuses for rape is “Well, look what she/he was wearing!”
-This argument has made its way from courtrooms to online to criticize others, striking victims with barriers on who they are, along with other mindless arguments.
-Women and men should be able to wear, and live how they want, and not have the fear of being ridiculed or assaulted.
+There are so many ways that victims are blamed and rape is justified.
+One of the most used excuses for rape is, “Well, look what she/he was wearing!”
+This argument has made its way from courtrooms to the Internet to casual conversation.
+Women and men should be able to wear, and live, how they want, and not have the fear of being ridiculed or assaulted.

 If rape was based on how much skin was showing, the numbers would double during warmer seasons.